Kala9527/BoardGameHelper/README.en.md

 ## Highlights

+- Compatible with all computers, operating systems, and Android phones.
 - Board game templates and state management.
 - PWA basics: manifest, service worker, and app icons.
 - Web development and static deployment.